 - The romantic towns of Valldemossa and Deia

-The 4-star Hotel Porto Sóller occupies a commanding position overlooking the bay.
-It enjoys splendid views over the colourful harbour to the majestic mountains of the Serra du Tramuntana beyond.
-The hotel has recently undergone a major refurbishment and now offers our guests a high standard of comfort with a contemporary twist.
+The 4-star Sóller Beach Hotel is located on the beachfront of Puero de Sóller with views across the bay to the majestic mountains of the Serra du Tramuntana beyond.
+The hotel is very near shops and facilities of the resort and just a few minutes walk to the beach.
+It has recently undergone a major refurbishment and now offers our guests a high standard of comfort with a contemporary twist.

-Our holidays at Hotel Porto Sóller are on a Half Board basis and include breakfast and evening meal.
+Our holidays at Hotel Sóller Beach are on a Half Board basis and include breakfast and evening meal.

 There is an extensive selection of hot and cold options for breakfast from a self-select buffet.

-Hotel Porto Sóller provides a three-course meal with choices and is normally served as a buffet.
-During the course of the week there will be Mallorcan speciality dishes, in which the chef takes special pride.
-There will be a vegetarian menu option but if you have any special dietary requirements we recommend that you discuss your preferences with the hotel management.
+Hotel Sóller Beach provides a three-course meal with choices.
+There will be a vegetarian option but if you have any special dietary requirements we recommend that you discuss your preferences with the hotel management.